Safety Related Policies

 Due to health risks and fire hazards caused by smoking or the passive inhalation of tobacco smoke, ALL college buildings are designated as “smoke-free.”
 Smoking is prohibited in College buildings and outdoors within 25 feet of entrances and exits of campus buildings.
 Smoking is allowed in designated areas located around campus.
 Violations of this policy will result in a fine and/or disciplinary action.

 All members of the College community are issued identification cards.
 Students are required to carry their ID cards at all times as they are an immediate source of identification both on and off campus.
 Students are required to show their ID cards any time when requested by campus Department of Public Safety Officers or officials of the College (including student employees acting in accordance with their job responsibilities).
-ID cards can be obtained from the Department of Public Safety from 8:30 a.m. to 4:00 p.m., Monday through Friday.
+ID cards can be obtained from the Department of Public Safety Monday-Friday, 8:30 a.m. to 4:30 p.m.
 A $15 fee will be charged for replacing ID cards.